Lhasa to Kathmandu

 Insurance and vaccinations

 It is a condition of joining our trips that you must be adequately insured.
 All persons are expected to arrange their own insurance.
-Polices should cover any potential risks involved in a mountain cycling holiday.
+Policies should cover any potential risks involved in a mountain cycling holiday.
 In the event of requiring an emergency rescue redspokes will assist you in making arrangements.
 All costs are payable by the client which should be recoupable through your insurance.
 Please note the costs can be substantial.
-We ask for details of your policy to be sent in with your completed booking form.
+We ask for details of your policy to be entered in your redspokes account.
 We strongly recommend that you take out adequate cover for your bike and belongings.

 Snowcard Insurance Services specialize in all mountain sports holidays including mountain biking.
 Their policies include emergency medical and repatriation expenses as well as mountain rescue.
 They are also able to insure personal belongings including equipment as well as travel cover for cancellation, delay and missed departure.
 Follow the link below to obtain full information and a quote: www.snowcard.co.uk.

 Plan ahead for your vaccinations, some of them require more than one injection you should seek medical advice at least six weeks before travel.
 No vaccinations are currently required for the tour, but the following are recommended: Hepatitis A, Typhoid, Polio, and Tetanus.
 If you have recently travelled in a Yellow Fever affected part of the world, proof of an inoculation is required.
 Expert advice on medication should be sought.